cloudinary/js-url-gen/DOCS.README.md

 // Every Action has a different set of methods (for scale, we have width and height) myImage.resize(Resize.scale().width(100).height(100));

-// When we're done, we can calculate all our changes and create a URL. const myURL = myImage.toURL();
+// When we're done, we can apply all our changes and create a URL. const myURL = myImage.toURL();
 // https://res.cloudinary.com/demo/image/upload/c_scale,w_100,h_100/sample
 ```